Latest Insights/Back to Generator

 Professional Service Providers

 Lawyers, accountants, doctors, and other professionals who share information on their websites need disclaimers to clarify that website content does not create a professional-client relationship.
-This is especially important for legal and medical professionals.
+This is especially important for legal and medical professionals, where a visitor might otherwise believe that reading a page or sending a contact-form message means you have taken them on as a client or patient.
+A clear disclaimer stating that the content is general information and that no attorney-client or doctor-patient relationship is formed by using the site helps manage that expectation.

 E-Commerce Sites